 Who can submit a communication

 Any member of the public, i.e. any natural or legal person, may submit a communication to the Committee.
-The person filing a communication (hereinafter referred to as the communicant) is not required to be a citizen of the State Party concerned, or, in the case of an organization, to be based in the Party concerned.
+The person filing a communication (the communicant) is not required to be a citizen of the Party concerned, or, in the case of an organization, to be based in the Party concerned.

 The communication should provide basic information – name and contact details – on the identity of the communicant, whether this is an individual or an organization.
-If the communicant is a registered organization, the communication should be signed by a person legally authorized to sign for the organization.
+If the communicant is a registered organization, the communication should be signed by a person legally authorized to sign for the organization and the name and contact details of that person should be provided.
 If the communication is made by a group of persons, a contact person should be designated to correspond on behalf of the group and the personal information provided for that person.
 The Committee will not consider anonymous communications.

 It is not necessary that the communicant be represented by a lawyer or have the communication prepared with legal assistance.
 However if some legal knowledge is available to the communicant, this may improve the quality of the communication and thus facilitate the work of the Committee.
-In cases where a communicant is represented by someone else (lawyer or other representative), the communicant is required to confirm in writing to the Committee that it had authorized this person to represent it in connection with the communication in question (report of the twenty-fourth meeting of the Committee, 30 June-3 July 2009, para.
-58).
+In cases where a communicant is represented by someone else (lawyer or other representative), the communicant is required to confirm in writing to the Committee that it had authorized this person to represent it in connection with the communication in question.

-What is the State concerned by the communication
+What is the Party concerned by the communication

-The communication should clearly identify the State Party to the Convention (the “Party concerned”) whose compliance is the subject of the communication.
-Where a person wishes to draw the attention of the Committee to what he or she considers to constitute non-compliance by more than one State, a separate communication should be submitted for each State involved.
+The communication should clearly identify the Party to the Convention (the “Party concerned”) whose compliance is the subject of the communication.
+Where a person wishes to draw the attention of the Committee to what he or she considers to constitute non-compliance by more than one Party, a separate communication should be submitted for each Party involved.

-A communication may be made concerning a State, provided that:
+A communication may be made concerning any Party to the Convention, provided that:

-The Convention is in force for that State, meaning that it must be a Party to the Convention.
+a) The Convention is in force for that Party.
 The Convention enters into force for a State only on the ninetieth day after the date on which it has deposited its instrument of ratification, acceptance, approval or accession.

-The Party has not “opted out” of the compliance mechanism with respect to communications from members of the public.
-To date, no States Parties have opted out.
+b) The Party has not “opted out” of the compliance mechanism with respect to communications from members of the public.
+While this opportunity exists, to date no Party has opted out.

 Timing of a communication and of the related facts

-Communications may be made concerning States which were Parties on 23 October 2002 and provided that they have not opted out.
-Concerning other States, communications may be made one year or more after the date of the entry into force of the Convention for that Party, due to the one-year grace period.
-In other words, during the first year after the entry into force of the Convention for a Party, the Committee may not consider communica- tions from members of the public with respect to that Party (“one year grace period”).
+Communications may be made concerning States which were Parties on 23 October 2002.
+Concerning other Parties, communications may be made one year or more after the date of the entry into force of the Convention for that Party.
+In other words, during the first year after the entry into force of the Convention for a Party, there is a grace period during which the Committee may not consider communications from members of the public with respect to that Party.

+Example: State X deposits its instrument of ratification on 1 July 2009.
+The Convention enters into force for that State 90 days later, i.e. on 28 September 2009.
+Communications may be made with respect to that Party from 28 September 2010.

-This does not imply that the Convention is not binding for the Party during the one-year grace period; the Committee may decide to consider communication that were submitted after the one-year grace period, but the signifi- cant events occurred during the first year after the entry into force of the Convention in the Party concerned.
+Importantly, this does not mean that the Convention is not binding for the Party during the one-year grace period; after the one-year grace period is over, communications may be submitted concerning events which occurred during the first year after the entry into force of the Convention in the Party concerned.